Particle Ratios within a statistically corrected hadron resonance gas model and EPOS event-generator at AGS, SPS, RHIC and LHC Energies: Introduction

-The remaining of the present paper is organized as follows: In Section \ref{sec:Mod}, we review the detailed formalism of the conventional ideal (uncorrelated) HRG model, then we develop a non-ideal (correlated) statistical correction to the ideal HRG model inspired by Beth-Uhlenbeck (BU) quantum theory of non-ideal gases, and the used simulation model, EPOS event generator.
-The calculations of some particle ratios based on our new proposed correction are confronted in Section \ref{sec:Res} with our calculations of the corresponding particle ratios using the ideal HRG model, and the CRMC EPOS $1.99$ simulations.
-Finally in this section, all our model-based calculations are confronted with a wide range of experimental data of particle ratios.
-Section \ref{sec:Cncls} is devoted to a summary and the conclusions.
+The remaining sections of this paper are organized as follows: The HRG model, a non-ideal (correlated) statistical correction to the IHRG model that draws inspiration from the Beth-Uhlenbeck (BU) quantum theory of non-ideal gases, is presented in Section \ref{sec:Mod} after a full formalism of the standard ideal (uncorrelated) IHRG model is reviewed.
+Lastly, we go over the simulation model used in this work—the EPOS event generator.
+We compare our calculations of specific particle ratios based on our previously suggested correction with the results obtained from the CRMC EPOS $1.99$ simulations and the IHRG model in Section \ref{sec:Res}.
+Next, a variety of experimental data on particle ratios are compared with all model-based computations.
+A summary and conclusion can be found in Section \ref{sec:Cncls}.